 How to look after your Jewellery

-How to look after your Jewellery for years to come.
+How to look after your Jewellery before and after your wedding

 1. Storing your jewellery safely

-When you purchase your jewellery, you will receive it in a box, so always keep it in there until you want to use it.
+When you purchase your jewellery, you will usually receive it in a box.
+If you are ordering jewellery from me, then you will receive a luxury white jewellery box with your order.
+It is important that you always keep it in there until you want to use it.
 I pop in a little ‘anti-tarnish’ strip with all my jewellery and this will help to keep your accessories clean and safe for when you’re ready to wear it.
-Some jewellery is better stored flat to keep its shape.

 How to look after your jewellery